 Mix the vinegar, sugar and salt and set aside, stirring occasionally, until the sugar is dissolved.

-Thinly slide the onions into rounds, then toss them with the cucumbers, herbs and peppercorns in a noncorrosive bowl.
+Thinly slide the onions into rounds, then toss them with the cucumbers, herbs and peppercorns in a noncorrosive bowl or jars.

 Add the oil to the vinegar, stir well, then pour over the vegetables.
 Toss well, then cover and refrigerate.
 It’s best if the pickles can sit for a day before being used.